Comparing The Best Hunting Rangefinders (2025 Buying Guide)

 BDX will work out to 800 yards, which is as far as the majority of hunters will be shooting.
 After this point, more detailed ballistic information is needed if you want to shoot accurately.
 You can connect the Kilo5k to a Kestrel or Garmin for top-notch applied ballistics information which will allow you to shoot past 800 yards.

 For shorter ranges, BDX may not be necessary.
 In this case, you can use Angle Modified Range (AMR) which is Sig Sauer’s angle compensation mode.
-This works great for short-range shooting and for bowhunters as well.
+This works great for short-range shooting and bowhunters as well.

 Additionally, this rangefinder has built-in detectors that provide real-time environmental conditions which are needed for accurate long-range shooting.